mautic/user-documentation/docs/themes/manage_themes.rst

 3. Click **Themes**.

-4. On the Themes page, locate the Theme that you want to download.
+4. In the Themes section, locate the Theme that you want to download.

 5. Select the drop-down before the Theme, and click **Download**.

-Upon downloading a Theme on your local machine, you can modify it following the structure outlined in the developer documentation before reinstalling it for use in your instance.
+Upon downloading a Theme on your local machine, you can modify it following the structure outlined in the :xref:`create a Theme` section of the Developer Documentation before reinstalling it for use in your instance.

 .. vale off